Quick install: Linux (CUPS and/or Samba)

 The Organization type screen is displayed.

-This selection determines which system defaults are used on setup.
+This selection determines which system defaults are used.

 - Select your organization type.